-Albany’s heritage and unique location has bred great creativity, and there’s plenty to experience.
+Albany’s heritage and unique location has bred great creativity, and there’s plenty to experience on a Day out in Albany.
 The Vancouver Arts Centre is worth exploring for visual arts lovers, check out what shows are on at the Albany Entertainment Centre, and on Saturday start your day at the Farmers Market, or Sunday at the Boatshed Markets.
-Locals tip: try dinner or a cocktail at the Parisian-inspired Liberte, and make sure you have a Wilsons Brewery beer while you’re in town.
+Locals tip: visit Bred Co, a tiny family-owned bakery redefining bakery goods, for dinner or a cocktail try the Parisian-inspired Liberte, and make sure you have a Wilsons Brewery beer while you’re in town.
 If spirits are more your style, go for a tour and tasting at the Great Southern Distilling Company.
 Visitors to the region are spoilt for choice when it comes to wineries too across the Great Southern.